Paul Hostetter, luthier

 I have worked extensively on every imaginable kind of guitar: archtops, flattops, classicals, resophonics and Selmers, harp guitars, Hawaiian lap steel guitars, baroque guitars and Old World vihuelas.

-years I have cultivated expertise in some unusual
+cultivated expertise in some unusual instrument

-family: the viola d’amore, hardingfele (Hardanger
+the viola d’amore, hardingfele (Hardanger fiddle),

 This is a zhuqin, a very primitive bowed instrument from southern China